Alkimik9000/api-start-express-ts/README.md

 ### 🧪 Testing ###

-In this example, the test will assess and confirm the qualities of an object and then deliver a conclusion based on the assessment.
+In this example, the test will assess and confirm the entity's attributes accessed through the endpoint URL `http://localhost:3000/entity`, then deliver a conclusion based on the assessment.

 To perform a test using Jest, enter the following command in your Terminal or Command Prompt: